FCanfran/ATM-DP/gdb/README.md

 # Synthetic Bank Data Generation Tool

-This is a tool for the
+This tool contains a synthetic bank dataset generation tool based on the [Wisabi Bank Dataset](https://www.kaggle.com/datasets/obinnaiheanachor/wisabi-bank-dataset?resource=download), a Golang population module for the creation of the corresponding Neo4j database.
+It also contains a parametrizable synthetic transaction generator based on the created bank dataset.

+## Contents

 List of files: